patternfly/patternfly/src/site/pages/guidelines.md

 #### Hover styles

 While the default styles applied to an element might not provide a visual indication of target area, the styles that display on hover should.
-To ensure that these styles accurately convey to the target area of an element where the user can click, `:hover` styles should be applied to the clickable element of a component, and not to a larger wrapping element.
+To ensure that these styles accurately convey the target area of an element where the user can click, `:hover` styles should be applied to the clickable element of a component, and not to a larger wrapping element.

 ## References